MintMCP

 For compliance and audit readiness, teams should evaluate:

-• Audit trail completeness: MintMCP and RunLayer provide logging out of the box, while Obot requires customer-managed implementation.
+• Audit trail completeness: MintMCP and Runlayer provide logging out of the box, while Obot requires customer-managed implementation.

 Authentication and Authorization